7 Mystery Books Like The Inheritance Games

 Millie, Aubrey, and Jonah go to the island, and they meet each other on the way.
 The story progresses as all the family secrets start coming out.
 What’s interesting is that the author writes the story in such a nice manner that there are two storylines, one with these three and the other with the parents.

 In 1996, the author alternated the chapters between the present and the past timelines.
 The story progresses very nicely, whereas, towards the end, both merge.
-So when I started reading the story initially, it took me some time to get used to the book because the author introduces so many characters.
-You have to know who is related to who, who are friends with who, and how this person is connected to this person.
+So, when I started reading the story initially, it took me some time to get used to the book because the author introduced so many characters.
+You have to know who is related to whom, who is friends with whom, and how this person is connected to this person.
 But once the main characters get on the island, I figure out how the family tree is connected.

 The author brings something new in each chapter and always ends on a cliffhanger.
 So you want to turn the page and find out what’s happening next, and are quite a lot of twists and turns because most of the characters are not who they appear to be.